 We hope you and your families are all well and healthy.
 The Oertel family is doing well!
 I can't believe it's already May!
 I feel like the last time I checked the calendar, it was still March, and I'm not sure where April disappeared to.

 We're busy pushing through kindergarten e-learning and helping all our clients navigate real estate COVID-19 style.
-Yes, real estate business is moving ahead in these trying times.
-In fact, we recently conducted two virtual closings, including one for a Chicago public school teacher and police officer about to have their first baby.
+Yes, the real estate business is moving ahead in these trying times.
+In fact, we recently conducted two virtual closings, including one for a Chicago public school teacher and a police officer about to have their first baby.
 We were thrilled to get them into their new home.
 We have had a lot of calls this past week from buyers looking for new homes and many wanting to move into bigger homes!
 We have also had some call us from potential sellers who live in larger homes that are thinking of downsizing.
 Regardless of the reason, real estate is always moving.

 We know that there is a lot of nervousness regarding current economic conditions and where the market is heading.
 We understand that many are facing changing financial situations, and we are sensitive to those whose employment statuses and businesses are suffering.